BusisiwePieterson/automate-loadbalancer-configuration/README.md

 ![image](images/Screenshot_2.png)

-3. Run `sudo vi install.sh` to open a file and paste the belwo script:
+3. Run `sudo vi install.sh` to open a file and paste the below script:

 ```
 #!/bin/bash